KevCaz/burningHouse/README.md

 ## Why this repository?

-This repository reproduces the figures found in Legagneux *et al.* 2017.
+This repository reproduces the figures found in XXXXXX.
 The form of a standard R package helps sharing the code and this repository is a good media to discuss any issue regarding the code implementation.